echanlopez/BorderedFJReduction/README.md

 ## 📄 License

-This project is released for academic and research use.
+This project is released under the MIT License.

-License details will be specified upon stable release.
+The software is intended for academic and research use, providing a transparent and reproducible implementation of the methods described in the accompanying manuscript.

 ___